lnochili/E2E_Example_Workflow_AzureImageBuilder/README.md

 ```
 az image builder delete -g <image_builder_resource_group>  -n <image_template_name>
 ```
-### If you need to cleanup the resources created in this exercise
+###To cleanup all the resources created in this exercise

 Delete the VM created for testing
 ```